-In this blog post, we will cover the basic purchase order process in QuickBooks but we will also cover how to make the process better for not so small companies.
+In this blog post, we will cover the basic purchase order process in QuickBooks Online but we will also cover how to make the process better by leveraging purchase order tool that works with QuickBooks Online or Desktop (a.k.a QuickBooks Enterprise)

-But first, let’s look at some data about QuickBooks online a.k.a QB.
+But first, let’s look at some data about QuickBooks online a.k.a QBO.

 The product is being used over 193 countries and most of the customers are either small businesses or single owners.